jooherrera/CoderProject/README.md

 :warning: To check if you have all you need installed, run this command in your terminal::warning:

+- Go to its root directory and run.

 ```
 npm run test